blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 blue rectangle in the 2D editor.

 There is often a need to support devices with screen and window sizes that are different from this base size.
-Godot offers many ways to control how the viewport will be resized and stretched to different screen sizes.
+Blazium offers many ways to control how the viewport will be resized and stretched to different screen sizes.